TIPS ON WRITING LINKEDIN MESSAGES – The Bitter Business

 I research and write articles on using social media to drive business, so if

-you ever require information on
+you ever require information on social

-, feel free to use me as a resource for whitepapers
+selling, feel free to use me as a resource for whitepapers

 and research.
 Look forward to connecting with you.